Ludwikster/thedataversegrimoire.github.io/_posts/2025-10-04-first-summoning.md

             }

             var context = localPluginContext.PluginExecutionContext;
-            // Elevated organisation service allows us to use plugin in context of System.
-Powerfull tool.
-Treat it with care. var elevatedOrganisationService = localPluginContext.OrgSvcFactory.CreateOrganizationService(null);
+            // Elevated organization service allows us to use the plugin in the context of System.
+Powerful tool—treat it with care. var elevatedOrganizationService = localPluginContext.OrgSvcFactory.CreateOrganizationService(null);
-            var dataverseService = new DataverseRepository(elevatedOrganisationService);
+            var dataverseService = new DataverseRepository(elevatedOrganizationService);
             var contacts = dataverseService.GetAllContacts();
-            //After retrieving contacts You can extend logick as You please or better...as requierments says.
+            // After retrieving contacts, you can extend logic as you please—or better yet, as requirements dictate.
         }
     }
 }